OxfordAbstracts/purescript-graphql-client/README.md

 ## Guide

-### Making queries
+### Query syntax
 Once you are set up and have generated your purescript schema.
 You can write your queries.

 The easiest way to do this is to go to https://gql-query-to-purs.herokuapp.com/query and paste your graphql query on the left.
-I usually copy the GraphQL query directly from GraphiQl (GraphQL IDE).
+I usually copy the GraphQL query directly from GraphiQL (GraphQL IDE).

 You have to the option to make the queries with either `unit`s to mark scalar values (leaf nodes) or symbol record puns.
 The symbol record puns are slightly less verbose and closer to GraphQL syntax but require you import the generated Symbols module.